 5 Dark Day Adventures Off the Beaten Path

-Since there is no horse racing action on Tuesdays, they are the perfect opportunity to get outdoors and explore the countryside near Saratoga.
+Since there is no horse racing action on Mondays and Tuesdays, they are the perfect opportunity to get outdoors and explore the countryside near Saratoga.
 Brighten up a dark day with these 5 adventures in Washington County!

 Hit the Green at Regional Golf Courses

 Gather up your clubs and get ready to hit the green this season!
 Nestled among the rolling hills of Washington County are multiple picturesque golf courses.
 Each one presents its own unique set of challenges for players of all skill levels to tackle.
-To get started on your golfing adventure, we’ve highlighted three that are open on Tuesdays throughout the summer meet at Saratoga Race Course.
+To get started on your golfing adventure, we’ve highlighted three that are open on Mondays and Tuesdays throughout the summer meet at Saratoga Race Course.

 Located in Cambridge, Ondawa Greens is an executive length, 9-hole golf course with fantastic views of the area.
 Owners Steve and Sue Greene are constantly improving this scenic course to make it fun for families, teams, and individuals.

 The Pro Shop is inside a restored dairy barn, and it includes a variety of clubs and other golf accessories.
 Want to brush up on your swing?
 Be sure to visit the multi-tiered driving range where golfers may practice off the turf or driving mat.

 Windy Hills in Greenwich was built back in 1995 and currently features 18 holes with a par 71.
 The golf course lies near the hilly banks of the Battenkill River, and there are changes in elevation throughout.
 Take on the course, practice at the putting green, and get a delicious meal at the Greenhouse Restaurant!

 Founded in 1990, Kingsbury National Golf Club in Hudson Falls features a beautiful 18-hole championship golf course that stretches to 7,100 yards from the back tips.
 Par for the vast course is 72.